-Remaining performance obligations represent deferred revenue from open contracts for which performance has already started and the transaction price from signed contracts for which performance has not yet started.
-As of December 28, 2018, total remaining performance obligations amounted to \$300.0 million.
+Remaining performance obligations represent the transaction price of firm orders for which revenue has not yet been recognized.
+As of March 29, 2019, total remaining performance obligations amounted to \$286.5 million.
 The Company expects to recognize a majority of the remaining performance obligations over the next 12 months.